 In addition, it facilitates the interaction between wholesalers and the other transaction participants:

-Provide an ecosystem that meets the wholesalers needs and gives them effective tools for branding and business efficiency, like Ralali, an Indonesian B2B multi vendor marketplace.
+Provide an ecosystem that meets the wholesalers needs and gives them effective tools for branding and business efficiency, like Ralali, an Indonesian B2B online marketplace.

 Ralali’s ecosystem for its wholesalers and customers: